 Book your Bran Castle Tour here.

 Visit Bran Castle

 If you want to search for Dracula at Bran Castle in Transylvania, here is how to visit!

 How to get to Bran Castle from Brasov: Buses to Bran leave from Bus Terminal No. 2 every 30 minutes.

-Opening hours: Hours change seasonally and according to the day, but for most of the year, the castle is open 9am-6pm.
-Visit the official website and view their timetable to confirm the opening hours for your visit.
+Opening hours: Hours change seasonally, and according to the day, but for most of the year, the castle is open 9 am-6 pm.